pauleski/geomagpauleski/README.md

 calculating the magnetic declination at a given lat/lng and time.

 [GeoMag] takes data from the World Magnetic Model Coefficients, [WmmCof], to initialize.
-You can provide your own or use the bundled data, WMM-2015v2 from 09/18/2018.
+You can provide your own or use the bundled data, WMM-2025.
 Use [calculate()] to process GPS coordinates into a [GeoMagResult].

 Accuracy is roughly within 0.2 degrees of test values.